scriptamining/scripta/README.md

     * different PI web-based controller for Gridseed at [Hashra](https://github.com/HASHRA)

 9. Fix pool URL JSON encoding.
 Add back miner config name/values settings from MinePeonUI.
 All cgminer settings can be changed or added from miner form.
-    * ability to set per GSD frequency based on Serial # from list:
+    * ability to set per GSD frequency based on Serial # from freq list:
     ```
         static const int opt_frequency[] = {
             700,  706,  713,  719,  725,  731,  738,  744,